 Abstract

-The effects of stress on memory performance and the neuroendocrine mechanisms mediating such effects are not well understood.
+The effects of stress on memory performance, and the neuroendocrine mechanisms mediating such effects, are not well understood.
 Given the interrelationship between reproductive hormones and both the sympathetic nervous system (SNS) and the hypothalamic-pituitary-adrenal axis (HPA-A), we examined their combined effect on stress-induced modulation of declarative memory.
 Before and after exposure either to the Trier Social Stress Test (TSST) procedure or to a non-stress condition, 112 participants completed the Rey Auditory Verbal Learning Test.
-We analyzed HPA-A and SNS reactivity by measuring cortisol and salivary alpha-amylase (sAA, an SNS activation marker) in four saliva samples.
-In addition, testosterone, estradiol, and progesterone were sampled before the stress exposure.
-The TSST attenuated recall following interference on the declarative memory task.
+We analyzed participants’ HPA-A and SNS reactivity by measuring cortisol and salivary alpha-amylase (sAA, an SNS activation marker) in four saliva samples.
+In addition, testosterone, estradiol, and progesterone were sampled prior to the stress exposure.
+Exposure to the TSST attenuated recall following an interference during the declarative memory task.
 Importantly, controlling for testosterone, estradiol, and progesterone diminished this effect of stress, suggesting the involvement of baseline reproductive hormones in stress-induced modulation of memory functions.
-Furthermore, a moderated regression analysis revealed that stress-induced decline in memory performance was negatively associated with the stress-induced cortisol reactivity, but only in individuals with high testosterone levels, and with the stress-induced increase in sAA, but only in individuals with low progesterone levels.
-These findings suggest that the effects of stress on memory performance could be modulated by baseline reproductive hormones and provide a preliminary indication for specific modulatory interrelationships between reproductive hormones and neuroendocrine stress mechanisms in mediating the effects of stress on memory.
+Furthermore, a moderated regression analysis revealed that stress-induced declines in memory performance were negatively associated with participants’ stress-induced cortisol reactivity, but only among individuals with high testosterone levels, and with the stress-induced increases in sAA, but only in individuals with low progesterone levels.
+These findings suggest that the effects of stress on memory performance may be modulated by baseline reproductive hormones and provide a preliminary indication for specific modulatory interrelationships between reproductive hormones and neuroendocrine stress mechanisms in mediating the effects of stress on memory.

 Key words: Trier Social Stress Test; alpha-amylase; cortisol; reproductive hormones; memory